 Prevalence of Diastasis Recti is reduced by 6 months postpartum in about 60% of mothers who exercised during pregnancy.

 10. Get things “moving”

-And let me just say that being constipated while pregnant is not a pleasant experience!
+And being constipated while pregnant is not a pleasant experience.

 However, working out during pregnancy can actually help put a little pep in your step and give you the energy you need to tackle your day.